-When & How to Get a Free Every Kid in a Park Pass
+When & How to Get a Free 4th Grade National Park Pass

 Here’s how the program works.
 All 4th graders can apply for a free annual pass online at the program’s official website.
 There is a brief questionnaire to complete and kids then receive a digital copy of a pass to print.
-While the printed pass is valid immediately, your child can trade it in for a more permanent pass at most parks if you prefer.
-Just be aware that you need a physical copy as images of the pass on a smartphone or tablet are not accepted.
+Print the pass to take with you on your national parks travels.
+The entire process takes just a minute or two.

-It’s also not just your 4th grader that gets in free.
-Most national parks charge entrance by the car, so the pass works to get an entire family in nearly all parks for free as long as you arrive in a single car.
+It’s also not just your 4th grader who gets in free.
+Most national parks charge entrance by the car, so the pass works to get an entire family or group in nearly all parks for free as long as you arrive in a single car.

 Participate in Junior Ranger Programs

 One must-do activity perfect for 4th graders is the Junior Ranger program available at nearly every National Park Service managed site.
 My children have really enjoyed participating in it at the many parks we have visited over the years.

 Haven’t heard of the Junior Ranger program?
 Almost all national park sites have it.
 It’s an entirely free service where children can complete tasks to learn about and explore the park during their visit.
-Usually, you pick up an activity booklet at a welcome center or ranger station when you enter a park.
+Usually, you pick up an educational activity booklet at a welcome center or ranger station when you enter a park.
 Some parks have different booklets based on age, but others have a single booklet with customizable requirements for different age groups.
 Fourth graders are always within the age ranges covered by the program.

 You can also mail booklets back into a number of parks to get your child’s certificate and pin.
 We do this on occasion when we don’t have time to complete the booklet while in the park or if our travels don’t take us close by a visitor center later as we are exiting the park with a completed booklet.

+How can you involve your 4th grader in your family’s national park travel planning?
+Do some research with your kids to find out what kinds of national parks or features within them interest them.
+Watch park videos on YouTube or read blogs and travel guidebooks.
 Whatever tools you use, 4th graders can and should be involved in the trip planning process.
 They’ll get so much more out of their visit to the parks if they feel they have a role in selecting where to go and what to do and see when they get there.

 More National Park Information

-And if you are a family new to national parks travel or veteran visitors looking to do even more, check out these related posts:
+If you are a family new to national parks travel or veteran visitors looking to do even more, check out these related posts: